medic/cht-docs/content/en/design/user-experience-research/ces-surveys.md

 linkTitle: "CES Surveys"
 weight: 4
 description: >
+  How to conduct Customer Effort Score surveys
+---

 Customer Effort Score surveys are used to quantitatively assess the ease of use of your CHT app.
----

 ## Planning

 1. Identify the key CHT workflows or tasks that are of interest to your program
 2. Create your survey to assess the difficulty of each of the above
 3. Establish the cadence in which to send the survey to users

-#### Tips:
+### Tips:

 * Use simple language in your survey questions
 * Aim to keep the survey quick to complete, asking between 8-15 questions